-In 2022, the Czech government announced its intention to increase its control over energy sources in the Czech Republic, including a transformation of CEZ.
+In 2022, the Czech government announced its intention to increase its control over energy sources in Czechia, including a transformation of CEZ.
 Within this context, plans have been put forward to potentially split CEZ.
 However, currently, there are no concrete proposals being discussed.